youwen5/web/routes/software/+epilogue.typ

 What if you want to programmatically do anything?

 Of course there are systems to give you more power
-#footnote[#link("https://mdxjs.com/")[MDX]], but at the end of the day
+#footnote[#link("https://mdxjs.com/")[MDX]], but at the end of the day I think
-you#(apostrophe)re either hacking a programming system into a markup language or a markup language into a programming system.
+the principal issue is that you#(apostrophe)re either hacking a programming system into a markup language or a markup language into a programming system.
 The gold standard would be an actual markup language that treats programming as a first class citizen, or, equivalently, a programming language where markup is a first class citizen.

 #let TeXRaw = {
   set text(font: "New Computer Modern")